-Further details on the registration process are on page 25.
-All registrations are due by close of business Thursday 4 June (Week 6).
+Further details on the registration process are on page 22.

+All registrations are due by close of business Friday 20 May (Week 3).

-Please be aware that your school will be invoiced based on the number of entries that have been registered by 5 pm on Thursday 4 June.
+Please be aware that your school will be invoiced based on the number of entries registered by 5 pm on Friday 20 May.
 There will be no credit or refund should any of your students fail to submit their projects.